MOTHER JONES AND THE CHILDREN'S CRUSADE

 But “the children’s crusade,” a mining journal wrote, “helped to give child labor a mortal stab.
 And though it will take plenty of time to kill the cruel monster than insists on feeling off the flesh and blood of little children, yet it is doomed.”

 Mother Jones organized on into her eighties.
-When she died in 1930, there was still no federal child labor law — two were struck down by the Supreme Court — and would not be until the New Deal.
+When she died in 1930, there was still no federal child labor law — two were struck down by the Supreme Court — and there would no lasting laws until the New Deal.

 By then, a singular gravestone stood on the Illinois prairie, a tall obelisk flanked by statues of miners.
 At its dedication in 1936, 50,000 paid their respects to “the miner’s angel.”
 Many had met her, others only heard stories, yet all knew her signature statement: